 Corollary 1 instructs us to remove from the product of equation (15) those factors that quantify how the intervened variables (members of set X) are influenced by their preintervention parents.
 This removal follows from the fact that the postintervention model is Markovian as well, hence, following Theorem 1, it must generate a distribution that is factorized according to the modified graph, yielding the truncated product of Corollary 1.
-In our example of Figure 2(b), the distribution $P(z, y | do(x_0))$ associated with the modified model is given by where P(z) and $P(y \mid x_0)$ are identical to those associated with the preintervention distribution of equation (16).
-As expected, the distribution of Z is not affected by the intervention, since 11
+In our example of Figure 2(b), the distribution $P(z, y|do(x_0))$ associated with the modified model is given by where P(z) and $P(y|x_0)$ are identical to those associated with the preintervention distribution of equation (16).
+As expected, the distribution of Z is not affected by the intervention, since11 while that of Y is sensitive to x_0 and is given by